What Is an HTML Viewer?

 Depending on the software, an HTML viewer may also feature pre-made templates, free graphics, and a built-in File Transfer Protocol (FTP) to quickly upload and publish the finished webpage.
 Many HTML viewers are free, while more advanced programs can be purchased with a monthly or one-time fee.

-A popular HTML viewer feature is the ability to split the screen between the webpage code and a preview of how the code will look once uploaded to a server.
-With this feature, broken links, misplaced images and other mistakes can be corrected before the website goes live.
-This feature is often included in even the most basic HTML editors, and is used by both novice and expert web designers alike.
+One of the most useful features of an HTML viewer is the ability to split the screen between the webpage code and a preview of how the code will look when it is uploaded to a server.
+This feature means that broken links, misplaced images, and other mistakes can be corrected before the website goes live.
+This feature is included in even the most basic HTML editors, and is used by novice and expert web designers alike.

 @Logicfest -- a lot of people do wander into that HTML view and a good number of people learn the basics of working with HTML by tweaking things when necessary.
 That is a great, hands on way to learn basic HTML.